 This course is designed to introduce students to the scientific study of the behavior and mental processes of human beings and animals.
 The aim will be to provide students with learning experiences equivalent to those in most college introductory courses.

-All students will be required to take an advanced placement test (or equivalent test).
-PREREQUISITE: None.
-OPEN TO: 11-12
+NOTE: All students will be required to take an Advanced Placement (or equivalent) test in May.

 SOCIOLOGY.
 First or Second Semester